 As my body leaves the shadows and is bathed in light, the gold seeps away from the apple, into my hand, stretching down my arm and across my entire body to the horrified gasps of the Huntresses.

-In no time at all, I am gold, and the apple is nothing but the flesh of fruit, and I am locked to the ground upon which I stand.
+In no time at all, I am gold, and the apple is nothing but the flesh of fruit.
+I am locked to the ground where I stand.

-They do not recover from what they have seen right away, of course.
+They don’t recover from what they have witnessed right away.
 Some cry, some wail my name, some cheer and thank me.
-The Captain plucks the apple from my palm and looks into my eyes that are now nothing but gold.
+The Captain plucks the apple from my palm and looks into my eyes that are now nothing but unblinking gold.

 “Your sacrifice will never be forgotten.
 Nymphs shall sing of your heroic act until we exist no more.”